jonbramble/jekyll-aws-s3/README.md

 A simple AWS s3 uploader for Jekyll websites.
 It uploads files in _site to a specified bucket.

-There are other gems for this task, for me this is a learning exercise. see https://github.com/laurilehmijoki/s3_website
+There are other better gems for this task, for me this is a learning exercise.

+see https://github.com/laurilehmijoki/s3_website